Reznov9185/elixir-playground/README.md

 Installation guide [ASDF, Erlang, Elixir](https://gist.github.com/rubencaro/6a28138a40e629b06470)

-Trying this example from [Tensor Programming](https://youtu.be/R8CeZazrDHo) for Elixir.
+Trying this example from [Tensor Programming 1](https://youtu.be/R8CeZazrDHo) for Elixir.

 #### rectangle.ex